 The New Haven Museum celebrated its 150th anniversary in 2012.
 Founded in 1862 as the New Haven Colony Historical Society, it was created by a group of leading New Haven citizens who feared the political and social upheavals that could occur with the outbreak of the Civil War.
 They were determined to preserve the history and traditions of the Greater New Haven region.
 The New Haven Museum continues this tradition of preservation with a collection that includes folk, decorative and fine arts, an extensive photographic archive, and a unique manuscript collection.

 City Seed’s first – and still signature – Farmers Market is its Wooster Square Market, established in 2004.
 City Seed’s mission is to engage the community in growing an equitable, local food system that promotes economic development, community development and sustainable agriculture.
 Its vision is to create a sustainable model of local economy, urban community, regional agriculture, environmental stewardship, and well-being through food.
-The market is held every Saturday from May through December, when it moves to the Metropolitan Business Academy (a public high school) on water Street) through April.
+The market is held every Saturday from May through December in the back parking area of Conte West Hills Magnet School when it moves inside.
+The market can be accessed from both Chapel St. and Greene Street.

-HomeHaven/East Rock Village, a non-profit, was organized five years ago to help senior citizens feel comfortable living their lives in their own homes.
+HomeHaven/East Rock Village, a non-profit, was organized in 2012 to help senior citizens feel comfortable living their lives in their own homes.
 This 501c3 organization provides useful services to seniors living in Wooster Square.
 Check out the web site for more information.

 You’ll find a variety of services and lots of links to useful information.